chsasank/chsasank.github.io/_posts/tech/2024-03-27-sycl-portable-cuda-alternative.md

 As I previously explained, DPC++ or Data Parallel C++ is Intel's SYCL implementation.
 Although Intel compilers have a long history, Intel recently acquired a company called [CodePlay](https://codeplay.com/) to further develop SYCL.
 Despite being funded by Intel, the implementation works amazingly well across all GPUs.
 For most people, this should be the go-to SYCL distribution because the ecosystem is quite advanced by now.
 Many libraries interoperate with the DPC++ implementation, including OneMKL for linear algebra routines and OneDNN for neural network routines.

 The DPC++ implementation resides inside a [fork of the LLVM monorepo](https://arxiv.org/abs/2312.13170).
 Unfortunately, this means there's a lot of code to review to understand what's happening inside the repo.
 Monorepos are excellent for tight integration but can be intimidating for newcomers.
-While the codebase might not be as elegantly designed as AdaptiveCPP's, it is certainly feature-rich, with immense development throughput.
+While the codebase might not be as elegantly designed as AdaptiveCpp's, it is certainly feature-rich, with immense development throughput.
 The group also produces some very interesting research.
 [One paper](https://arxiv.org/abs/2312.13170) that caught my eye was implementation of SYCL that uses [MLIR](https://mlir.llvm.org/) -- another project from LLVM group.
 Unfortunately, I couldn't figure out how to hack on it, and my issue has been [unanswered](https://github.com/intel/llvm/issues/12990) for about two weeks now.

 <figure>
 <label for="mn-fig-1" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-1" class="margin-toggle">